Alex-Linhares/copycat-1/README.md

 # Copycat

+**Dear potential co-authors,**

+I am planning to use this codebase, or the co.py.cat one, to implement a variation of Copycat that uses Entropy instead of Temperature and still preserves the parallel terraced scan in full form.
+If the change is viable, I plan to write a paper on that.
+For the general idea, please see pages 41 and 42 of the [*Information Sciences*](https://github.com/Alex-Linhares/FARGlexandria/blob/master/Literature/Chess-Capyblanca-2014-Linhares-Information%20Sciences.pdf) paper on [Capyblanca](https://github.com/Alex-Linhares/FARGlexandria).

+---

 A translation of Melanie Mitchell's original Copycat project from Lisp to Python.
 To find the original information and source code for Copycat, see her [website](http://web.cecs.pdx.edu/~mm/).